yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/nodejs/ycql.md

 ---
-title: Use NodeJS to build a YugabyteDB application
+title: Build a NodeJS application that uses YCQL
 headerTitle: Build a NodeJS application
 linkTitle: Build a NodeJS application
-description: Build a NodeJS application
+description: Build a NodeJS application that uses YCQL
 menu:
   latest:
     parent: build-apps